 Cover with plastic wrap.
 Rise for 2 hours.Dough will double in size.

-Shape the dough: using lightly floured hands, pull a piece of dough off from the bowl and measure out 75g on a food scale.
+Shape the dough: using lightly floured hands and a lightly floured surface, pull a piece of dough off from the bowl and measure out 75g on a food scale.

 Shape into a ~6-inch long strand of dough on a lightly floured surface (like a snake or a rope).
 Gently tie the dough into a knot.
 Tuck the ends of the dough or leave the dough as a “tail."
 Place dough balls on a lined baking sheet*.
 Continue until dough is gone. (~25 rolls)